hassio-addons/addon-portainer/README.md

 ## Installation

-The installation of this add-on is pretty straightforward and no different compared to installing any other Hass.io add-on.
+The installation of this add-on is pretty straightforward and no different compared to installing any other Home Assistant add-on.

 To be able to use this add-on, you'll need to disable protection mode on this add-on.
 Without it, the add-on is unable to access Docker.

-1. Search for the "Portainer" add-on in the Hass.io add-on store and install it.
+1. Search for the "Portainer" add-on in the Supervisor add-on store and install it.
 1. Set the "Protection mode" switch to off.
 1. Start the "Portainer" add-on.
 1. Check the logs of the "Portainer" add-on to see if everything went well.